French frigate Africaine (1798)

 Africaine was one of two 40-gun Preneuse-class frigates of the French Navy built to a design by Raymond-Antoine Haran.
 She carried twenty-eight 18-pounder and twelve 8-pounder guns.
 The British captured her in 1801, only to have the French recapture her in 1810.
 They abandoned her at sea as she had been demasted and badly damaged, with the result that the British recaptured her the next day.
 She was broken up in 1816.

 French service

 Africaine was commissioned on 14 September 1799 under Capitaine de frégate Magendie.
-In 1800, she sailed to Saint-Domingue.
-She then sailed from Rochefort with Régénérée to try to resupply the French forces in Egypt.
+In 1800, she sailed to Saint-Domingue transporting government officials and army officers, arriving in late April or early May.
+She later sailed from Rochefort with Régénérée to try to resupply the French forces in Egypt.
 She was carrying ordnance, stores and 400 soldiers to Napoleon's army in Egypt.